Restaurant Meals Program

 • People experiencing homelessness

-This historically has not been applicable in Humboldt County, as we did not have any businesses participating in the program.
-It has finally changed, and Burger King now participates.
+In Humboldt County, the following businesses participate: Burger King and McDonald’s.
 We will update as we learn if/when additional restaurants join in.

 Why do some people qualify to use their CalFresh/EBT for the Restaurant Meals Program and some do not?